devowlio/wplr-rml/README.md

 = Total Sync shows shortcut as not linked =
 If you use Total Sync it shows shortcuts as unlinked.
 Do not worry about this - a LR id may only be associated with one attachment within WordPress.

+= I see a lot of shortcuts, how can I delete them? = The extension creates shortcuts only when necessary.
+That means a shortcut is created when an image is put into multiple collections.
+But if you want to delete them make sure you have Real Media Library and this extension active: Navigate to Settings > Media Tab "Reset" and click "Delete WP/LR shortcuts".

 == Changelog ==

 = 1.1 =